ajaykumar-ai/Food-delivery-website/frontend/README.md

-# 🍽️ Food Dev – Food Ordering Website
+# 🍽️ RUCHI – Food Ordering Website

 A modern food ordering application that allows users to browse, add to cart, and order food online.